psas/tsar-software/README.md

 # TSAR Manager

-A manager for the test stand.
+An actuator controller manager for the test stand.
 Controls valves/igniters, pressure/temperature data aquisition, and safety.

 ### Usage: